rgwch/mayan-client/README.md

 npm i
 npm run dev
 ```
-and navigate your favorite browser to http://localhost:5137
+and navigate your favorite browser to http://localhost:5137.
+At the welcome screen, enter the URL for your Mayan-Server (including https://) and your credentials.

 ## Deployment